Gabriella439/slides/lambdaconf/data.md

 # Exercise

-The column `dwc:institutionCode` in the `specimens` data frame lists the museum where the specimens are housed:

-* Draw a bar plot that shows the contribution of each institution
+Draw a bar plot that shows how many specimens are housed in each institution

-So about the bar plot ...
+So about that ...

 # Haskell plotting libraries